weddingjuma/rafipayment_frontend/README.md

 ## UI Kit

-The UI kit script will spin up a webpack dev server with the environment set to `ui`, which will use all the main app configs and components but load a different set of routes, which allow easy access to all components in the app.
+The UI kit script will spin up a webpack dev server with the environment set to `ui`, which uses all the main app configs and components but load a different set of routes, which allow easy access to all components in the app.

 ## Phonegap/Cordova

-Note: if you are using rvm or some other ruby environment manager, make sure to run `rvm use system` before building for ios.
+Note: if using rvm or some other ruby environment manager, make sure to run `rvm use system` before building for ios.

 ``` bash
 # run cordova app in browser